Concrete Driveway Repair & Leveling

 Need concrete driveway repair services now?
 Find your local A1 Concrete location»

 Concrete driveway slabs can present a variety of problems due to soil settling, ground water issues, rodent burrowing and more.
 And, even though concrete is one of the most durable construction materials there is, without proper maintenance or repair, it will deteriorate over time.

 When you are trying to decide whether to repair, or replace your uneven concrete driveway, we want to help you make an educated descision on your best options.

-It is important for you to find a concrete driveway leveling expert who will not only level your concrete back to where it should be, but also offer solutions to the cause of your sunken concrete issues.
+It is important for you to find a concrete driveway leveling expert who will not only level your concrete back to where it should be but also offer solutions to the cause of your sunken concrete issues.
 This will often involve fixing downspout drains, or caulking cracks or joints in your driveway.
-During any assesment from a leveling professional, be sure to ask what they would recommend to keep the issue from happening again.
+During any assessment from a leveling professional, be sure to ask what they would recommend to keep the issue from happening again.
 This is the only way to ensure you have beautiful, safe, concrete for years to come.

 Driveways can crack along joints and cut lines, but can also crack following random paths across the concrete driveway slabs.
 All of these cracks are not only ugly, but they can also cause safety concerns when the broken slabs heave or settle thereby creating trip hazzards.